Welcome to my guide to the Lightning Network!

-In January 2018, Lightning Labs co-founder, Elizabeth Stark, criticised Blockstream for allowing its customers to pay for goods using the mainnet Lightning network.
-Stark accused Blockstream of risking their customers money by using technology that hasn’t been properly tested yet.
+In January 2018, Lightning Labs co-founder, Elizabeth Stark, criticized Blockstream for allowing its customers to pay for goods using the mainnet Lightning network.
+Stark accused Blockstream of risking their customer's money by using technology that hasn’t been properly tested yet.
 She tweeted, “Bad move @Blockstream.”

 In March 2018, the network suffered a DDoS attack.
 The attack came after a Bitcoin developer, Peter Todd, had warned the community about these kinds of risk.
 He also explained that attacks like these on the Lightning network could also affect the main Bitcoin blockchain.

 You now know where the Lightning network came from and where it’s going.
 You even know when the Lightning network release date was (you just need to pick one!).
 Before you go, I’m going to make a summary of everything good and everything bad about this exciting new development…

 My Grandma always tells me to start with the bad news, so here it is!

 ✗ The Lightning Network isn’t ready yet.
 It’s hard to say how successful it could be until it’s being used by hundreds of thousands of people.
 Unfortunately, the Lightning network has enough issues to keep the development community busy for quite a long time.